-Work Cars
+Work cars

-In most instances you will not be permitted to drive vehicles leased or under the control of WA Country Health Service.
-Occasions may occur where permission is granted for you to drive a WACHS vehicle.
+You will not be permitted to drive vehicles leased or under the control of WACHS.
+If occasions occur where permission is granted for you to drive a WACHS vehicle.
 If permission is provided, your driver's license will be required to be sighted, for currency and appropriateness.

-Special Requirements
+Special requirements